Designed for safety

 The Gemini receiver has 2 safety relays with forced contacts.
 As long as the Indus transmitter is active and within the range of the Gemini receiver these relays are enabled.
 When the emergency stop button on the Indus transmitter is pressed, the relay in the Gemini receiver switches off and the specific application is stopped immediately.

-Redundant safety relays, outdoor-range security & error detection
+Redundant safety relays, out of range protection & error detection

 The status of the safety relays in the Gemini receiver is monitored continuously.
 If a fault occurs – for example, a relay does not switch or becomes stuck in the Gemini receiver – the 2nd redundant relay will shut down.
 This guarantees safe operation.
 Also when the Indus transmitter is out of the range of the receiver, the relays in the Gemini immediately shut down to prevent dangerous situations occurring.